SamMed05/c-cpp-notes/docs/c/file-IO.md

 - `size`: Size in bytes of each element to be read.
 - `nmemb`: Number of elements, each one with a size of `size` bytes.
 - `stream`: The `FILE` pointer.
-- **Return Value**: The number of elements successfully read (which may be less than `nmemb` if the end of the file is reached or an error occurs).
+- **Return value**: The number of elements successfully read (which may be less than `nmemb` if the end of the file is reached or an error occurs).

 :::tip Using `sizeof`
 Always use the `sizeof` operator to determine the `size` argument for `fread` and `fwrite`.
 This ensures portability, as data type sizes can vary across different systems.